Skip to main content

 Quality of care disparities between patients with limited English proficiency (LEP) and patients proficient in English have been well documented.
 Language barriers between patients and providers can lead to medical errors, poor chronic condition management, and undue difficulty accessing care.
 LEP status is highly correlated with other risk factors for low quality of care, including being uninsured, low income, having lower educational attainment, and being born outside of the U.S..
 In California, an estimated 7 million people speak English “less than very well”, making professional medical interpretation a key resource for addressing quality of care disparities.

 Community health centers (CHCs) care for underserved populations, including a substantial share of LEP patients; however, these organizations frequently do not have the financial resources or staffing bandwidth to hire dedicated medical interpreters.
-CHCs also face operational challenges when accessing external language vendors to provide interpretation for languages of lesser diffusion (languages that represent <5% of the service population).
+Despite the critical role CHCs and other safety net practices play, no comprehensive data currently exist to describe their language access capabilities or the practice characteristics associated with stronger language access systems.

 Role: Responsibilities of the student include:

-● Table construction and reference management for the planned manuscripts.
+● Table construction and reference management for manuscripts.

 ● Co-authorship opportunities are available.

-Qualifications: ● Interest in healthcare organizational efforts to provide culturally competent care to LEP populations
+Qualifications: ● Interest in healthcare organizational efforts to provide culturally competent care to populations with LEP

 ● Strong writing skills